Automata Theory

 Results for the homework assignments of this course from an earlier year are no longer valid.

 You can submit your solutions for the homework assignments via Brightspace.
-Make sure that you have been registered for the course there.
+Make sure that you have registered for the course there.
 The grades for the homework assignments will also be published in Brightspace.

 Once the homework assignments are available, they will be published below.
 Currently, the following homework assignments are available: